gitlabhq/omnibus-gitlab/doc/settings/nginx.md

 Now run `sudo gitlab-ctl reconfigure`.
 When the reconfigure finishes your GitLab instance should be reachable at `https://gitlab.example.com`.

+>
+If the `certificate.key` file is password protected, Nginx will not ask for the password when `sudo gitlab-ctl reconfigure` is executed.
+In that case, Omnibus GitLab will fail silently with no error messages.
+To remove the password from the key, use the following command:
+`openssl rsa -in certificate_before.key -out certificate_after.key`.

 If you are using a firewall you may have to open port 443 to allow inbound HTTPS traffic.